MicrosoftDocs/Devices-docs/surface/microsoft-surface-data-eraser.md

 ## Changes and updates

 Microsoft Surface Data Eraser is periodically updated by Microsoft.
 For information about the changes provided in each new version, see the following:

+### 3.45.139.0

+*Release Date: 7 June 2022*

+This version of Surface Data Eraser includes:

+- Support for Surface Laptop Go 2.

 ### 3.42.139.0